eksiscloud/Varnish_7.x-multiple_sites/README.md

 ## start.cli

-Because every main-vcl must be loaded and after that they have to be named as alias, it should do using CLI.
+Because every site-vcl must be loaded and labeled by varnishadm, it should be done using CLI.
 The file start.cli will do the job, but it has to be told to Vsrnish

 ```systemctl edit --full varnish```